sdbuch/sdbuch.github.io/misc.md

 When I was starting the Ph.D. at Columbia in 2017, I led a student seminar on recent neural network theory papers.
 [Here]( {{ site.baseurl }}/nn_seminar/) is the link to the papers we discussed.
+It is now an interesting 'time capsule' of a time of great excitement in the field!

 ### Links